paimoe/rugbyguide_content/content/posts/explain-rugby-competitions.md

 draft = false
 hideDate = true
-todo = 'lots of links to teams. stats should be puleld from rugbybot. expand on cups, BIL, etc. plenty of glossary. difference between 15s and 7s. link to upcoming competitions/calendar page'
+todo = 'lots of links to teams. stats should be puleld from rugbybot. expand on cups, BIL, etc. plenty of glossary. difference between 15s and 7s. link to upcoming competitions/calendar page' description = 'An overview of the most important Rugby Union competitions in the world.'
 +++

 Here is an overview of the most important Rugby Union competitions in the world.